 As you are watching and reading, consider the following questions:

-• As a facilitator, what supports are in place to help you process your experience?
+- As a facilitator, what support do you need to put into place to help you process your experience?

-Watch Shame and Affect Theory (16:10).
+Watch Reflecting, Sharing and Expressing Emotions (12:17).
 As you are watching, consider the following questions: